passlock-dev/passkeys/README.md

 1. Use this library to obtain a token on your frontend
 2. Pass the token to your backend
-3. Call our REST API to exchange the token for the authentication result
+3. Call the REST API to exchange the token for the authentication result

 > [!NOTE]
 > In step 3, you can instead verify and examine a JWT, thereby saving the network trip.